Introduction

 is not provided back in SYNC_CART_SUCCEEDED

-, then you cannot proceed with Checkout.products.fulfillment.id
+, then you cannot proceed with Checkout.Update fulfillment preference (optional)

 that you received in the SYNC_CART_SUCCEEDED